SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 Client-side web parts support:

 * Building with HTML and JavaScript.
-* Both SharePoint online and on-premises environments.
+* Both SharePoint Online and on-premises environments.

 > [!NOTE]
 > Before following the steps in this article, be sure to [Set up your development environment](../../set-up-your-development-environment.md).